Holographic-Sol/shift_console/readme.txt

 Please ensure win32 long paths are enabled either in registry or using gpedit.
     1. Run Gpedit.
-    2. Computer Configuration -> Administrative Tolls -> System -> Filesystem -> Enable Win32 long paths.
+    2. Computer Configuration -> Administrative Tools -> System -> Filesystem -> Enable Win32 long paths.

 Any issues please run the exe from powershell and read any errors.
 Waters nice o ver here so enjoy.